FITFLOP MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDING 31 DECEMBER 2017

 We are also building a corporate social responsibility policy, which sets out our commitment to preventing human-rights abuses, minimising environmental damage and assuring fair business practices.

-We have reviewed our key policies and processes, and as part of our efforts to identify and mitigate the risks of modern slavery and human trafficking, we shall:
+We have reviewed our key policies and processes, and as part of our efforts to identify and mitigate the risks of modern slavery and human trafficking, we shall take the following further steps:

 - Continue to review our existing supply chains, evaluating all existing and potential suppliers.